quixadhal/deadsouls/README.txt

 that it was a fine lib, and many were sorry to see it go.

 	This mudlib is based on that old warhorse.
-It is entirely free from those NM IV licensing problems.
-It is in a state as bug-free as I could make it, with my limited resources and faculties.
-I make it available so that a new generation of mudders can experience the joy of creating with LPC in a way that is easy to set up, intuitive to modify, and simple to maintain.
+It is entirely free from those NM IV licensing problems, and can be shared.

 	Please review /doc/old/README for more historical background.